 2. One-Arm Push-Up

-Begin a one-arm push-up by getting into the standard push-up position.
-Except for this variation, widen your feet, so they’re wider than shoulder width.
+HOW TO DO IT: Begin a one-arm push-up by getting into the standard push-up position.
+For this variation, separate your feet, so that they’re wider than shoulder-width apart to give you a more solid base.
 Place one hand behind your back and slowly lower yourself to the ground.
+Push back up, keeping your core strong.

 3. Aztec Push-Up